How Much Does the Kentucky Bourbon Trail Cost to Visit? (Complete Planning Breakdown)

 Cost to visit the Bourbon Trail

 A lot of your cost while visiting the Bourbon Trail is largely if you opt for a self-guided tour or go through a tour company.
-Self-guided tours are far cheaper than guided public tours.
-However, youโll need to pre-arrange your agenda yourself and rent a car if you venture outside the Urban Bourbon Trail in Louisville.
+Self-guided tours are far cheaper than guided bus tours.
+However, you’ll need to pre-arrange your agenda yourself and rent a car.
+It’s more work but I recommend a DIY approach.

-If you opt to book with a travel company on a public tour, youโll be looking at about $150-200 per person per day going to between 3-4 distillery tours and tastings on a small bus.
+If you opt to book with a travel company on a public tour, you’ll be looking at about $150-250 per person per day on a small-group tour.
+These are typically on a small bus with pre-selected tours each day.

-The benefit of a public tour is not having to arrange transportation or the distilleries yourself, which can book up quickly.
-However, youโre paying a heavy premium for this, as the DIY method could be half or even a quarter of the price.
+The benefit of a public tour is not having to arrange transportation and distilleries, which can book up quickly.
+However, you’re paying a heavy premium for this, as the DIY method could be half or even a quarter of the price.
+You also usually can’t choose your distilleries unless you book a private tour, which adds additional costs.

 How much does a Kentucky Bourbon Trail tour cost?

-Standard distillery tours range in price from free (with only a handful now offering this) to $35 for a standard tour.
-The standard bourbon tour usually brings you through production, including fermentation and bottling, and ends with a bourbon tasting, all led by a distillery tour guide.
+Standard distillery tours range in price from free (with only a handful now offering this) to up to $40 for a standard tour.
+The standard bourbon tour usually brings you through production, including fermentation and bottling, and ends with a bourbon tasting.
+These are guided experiences led by a tour guide.

 Can you visit the Bourbon Trail without a tour?